Hypepixel/Development-servers/README.md

 In `Server` you will find the build scripts.
 * Run `Install.bat`
     * This will download the latest `BuildTools.jar` from `https://hub.spigotmc.org/`.
+    * It will ask you to specify which version of Spigot to install.
+They can be found [here](https://www.spigotmc.org/wiki/buildtools/#versions).
-    * It will then run `BuildTools.jar`to clone the latest version of Spigot.
+    * It will then run `BuildTools.jar`to clone the specified version of Spigot.
     * If the installation was succesful it will rename the Spigot java file to `Spigot.jar` for convenience of the `Start.bat` script.
 * Run `Start.bat`
     * This will start the server by calling `Spigot.jar`.